Menthol e liquid-loving vapers have escaped the dreaded UK menthol smoking ban this time around, but could they be next in line for the chop?

-No, don’t worry.
-Menthol e liquid isn’t being banned at the moment in the UK.
+Thankfully, they aren’t banning menthol e liquid at the moment in the UK.
 This is because the current menthol ban only applies to actual smoking products (like cigarettes), and not e liquid.
 This means UK customers can still carry on buying menthol e liquid, pre-filled vape cartridges, etc.

 No more minty cigs for smokers!

 If you’re a smoker of menthol cigarettes, today’s not going to be a very happy day for you.
 This is because UK legislation to ban menthol tobacco flavours has just come into effect.

 So from now on, smokers across the UK will no longer be able to buy menthol cigarettes or menthol smoking products in any shape or form.

 Why did they ban menthol cigarettes?

 In a nutshell, the UK government banned menthol cigarettes to help discourage young people from taking up smoking.
 The reasoning is that menthol cigarettes taste nicer than harsher, normal ones, and so children are more likely to give them a shot.
 They like the taste, they want more, and then they become full-on smokers.